Subclass 186 Visa - Employer Nomination Scheme

 Subclass 186 Visa Processing Time

-If you are in Australia when you lodge and hold a valid substantive visa, a Bridging Visa A (BVA) is automatically granted at lodgement.
-This allows you to remain in Australia and continue working while the application is being processed.
+• If you hold a valid substantive visa at lodging, a Bridging Visa A (BVA) is automatically granted to work and stay in Australia during processing.

 Subclass 186 Visa Fees and Charges